-The top and bottom of American Standard thread are flat, with good strength and stress resistance.
+The American Standard thread has a flat top and bottom, providing good strength and stress resistance.

-The thread angle is 60 °, and the specification is expressed as a few teeth per inch, which is divided into three levels: coarse teeth (NC), fine teeth (NF) and super fine teeth (NEf).
+The thread angle measures 60° and its specification is expressed in teeth per inch, categorized into three levels: coarse teeth (NC), fine teeth (NF), and super fine teeth (NEF).

 Fig. 13 American Standard thread